-2. Step number one includes fast food and chain food restaurants.
-Places like Subway and Chili's are pretty bad for you.
+2. That includes fast food and chain food restaurants.
+Places like Subway and Chili's (and McDonald's and Applebee's) are pretty bad for you.
+Avoid them.

-4. Stop drinking sugary beverages (in my opinion this also includes artificially sweetened beverages).
-Stick to water, coffee and tea.
+4. Stop drinking sugary beverages (in my opinion this also includes non-caloric artificially sweetened beverages).
+Stick to water, coffee, and tea (both unsweetened).
 If you want a bit of sweetener, use a teaspoon or so of table sugar.
-Yes, this is added sugar but the average Coca Cola or Gatorade contains 16 teaspoons of sugar.
+Yes, this is added sugar, but the average Coca-Cola or Gatorade contains 16 teaspoons of sugar (that's more than 1/4 cup).
 Getting rid of that extra sugar can make a huge difference.

 5. Start exercising.
-Begin slowly with about 20 minutes a day and work up to 40 minutes.
+Begin slowly with about 20 minutes a day and work up to 40 minutes or more a day.
+(Those minutes don't have to be all at one time.)
 We have great exercise resources here at DrGourmet.com.

 Here's a link to the Mediterranean diet information on the Dr. Gourmet website.
-This has been shown to make a big difference in helping reduce your blood sugar, improve your cholesterol, prevent heart attacks and keep you from having a stroke.
+This style of eating has been shown to make a big difference in helping reduce your blood sugar, improve your cholesterol, prevent heart attacks, and keep you from having a stroke.

 Here are some columns on the Dr. Gourmet website that are related to diet and diabetes that can help you understand great food better:

 Whole grains reduce your risk of Type 2 diabetes and heart disease